NEEDS ASSESSMENT AND DESCRIPTION

 The interactive sessions cover a wide range of stimulating topics and are meant to be a forum for discussion and interaction, including topics such as mitochondrial DNA assessment, early pregnancy imaging, the role of micromanipulation in ART, donor disclosure, complementary and alternative medicine approaches to PCOS, fertility preservation in adolescence, and the role of evolving and novel tests and therapies.
 Supplementing the CME/CE program will be non-CME/CE events including roundtable luncheons and Expert Encounters that will provide opportunities for in-depth discussion with experts in small-group settings as well as oral and poster scientific abstract presentations that enable investigators to present cutting-edge scientific research in reproductive medicine and biology.

 Included in the diverse program are “tracks” for specialty and interest areas to enable participants to focus on specific topics and identify areas to expand their knowledge.
 The 2018 Scientific Congress should provide ample opportunity for learning, improvement of clinical competence and skills, and potential scientific collaboration.

 At the conclusion of the Scientific Congress, participants should be able to:

-- Describe the relevance of genetics and genomics to
+- Explain the significance of genetics and genomics to reproductive care.

 - Interpersonal and Communication Skills